PCCLibrary/instruction-requests/docs/file_upload_implementation.md

 ### 2. Custom Path Generator Enhancement

 Extended `App\Services\MediaLibrary\CustomPathGenerator` to:
-- Ensure directories exist before file saves
+- Ensure directories exist before file saves with robust directory validation
+- Return boolean status for directory creation operations
+- Handle path verification and provide detailed error reporting
+- Verify paths are actually directories and not files with the same name
 - Include environment awareness in logging
 - Handle temporary uploads more gracefully
-- Direct files to correct paths based on source (public form vs dashboard)
+- Direct all new files to date-based path structure (year/month)
-- Maintain path structure for existing files
+- Maintain path structure for existing legacy files (before March 2025)
-- Structure new files by year/month for better organization
+- Provide consistent API and behavior with MediaController
+- Use the same robust directory creation logic as MediaController
+- Harmonize error handling and logging patterns with MediaController

 ### 3. MediaController Improvements